Botanical Cocktails: 5 Spring Cocktails Inspired by Your Garden

 There’s a reason it’s called spa water—this one is light, botanical, and ridiculously refreshing.
 You could swap the water for tonic or sparkling soda, but honestly I think you'll be surprised how smooth it is.
 You’d think gin and water might feel a little stiff, but with the elderflower and cucumber, it’s smooth, fragrant, and way too easy to sip.
 It smells like self-care and tastes like spring.

-finish with cold water & a cucumber ribbon
+Garnish with a long cucumber ribbon and serve.

 Rosewater Paloma